hawkwynd/Shoutcast-monitor/README.md

 # Output Explanation
 Datetime | IP Address | City, State Country | Connect time | Referer | Geo location (Maps lookup)

-# MongoDb captures the fields, and updates on the IP address as key.
-The next version coming will include a web based dashboard, with exporting to a csv file.

 # Mongo fields
 ```
 {